SpikingNetwork/TrainSpikingNet.jl/README.md

 with their values.

-If your target synaptic inputs are defined algorithmically then you have to use `genTarget()`, but if they are stored in a file then you can also supply its fullpath to `init.jl` using the `--xtarg_file` argument.
-This file will be copied to `xtarg.jld2`.
+If your target synaptic inputs are defined algorithmically then you have to use `genUTarget()`, but if they are stored in a file then you can also supply its fullpath to `init.jl` using the `--utarg_file` argument.
+This file will be copied to `utarg.jld2`.
 If your desired temporal activity patterns are PSTHs instead of synaptic currents, use the `--spikerate_file` flag instead and they will be converted to synaptic currents using the method of Ricciardi (Brunel 2000, J. Comput.
 Neurosci; Richardson 2007, Phys.
-Rev. E) and saved in `xtarg.jld2`.
-As this conversion can take awhile, you should subsquently use the `--xtarg_file` flag with this newly generated `xtarg.jld2` file.
+Rev. E) and saved in `utarg.jld2`.
+As this conversion can take awhile, you should subsquently use the `--utarg_file` flag with this newly generated `utarg.jld2` file.

 Finally, you'll need to make a copy of and edit "src/param.jl" to set various constants, like the spike threshold, the refractory period, the synapse